alexschimel/CoFFee/README.md

 ## Help

-Head over to the [wiki](https://github.com/alexschimel/CoFFee/wiki) for documentation (in progress as of 18 March 2024).
+Head over to the [wiki](https://github.com/alexschimel/CoFFee/wiki) for documentation (in progress).

 For more information, contact the [authors](#authors).